 Where to stay

-Lefkada Town is located North of the island and here you will find a range of eateries, cafes, shops, and plenty of sandy beaches close by; making it a suitable option for families.
-A few kilometres away is Agios Ioannis, a beach town popular amongst those who like wind/kite surfing.
-Nikiana is a quaint little village town with a small beach and a range of waterfront taverns.
-Nidri is Lefkada’s main resort town with lots of places to eat and drink; take note: during summer it gets packed.
-Vassiliki is the perfect spot if you enjoy water sports and there is a wide range of taverns and shops here, whereas, Agios Nikitas is one of the prettiest parts of the island and ideal for couples.
+Lefkada Town is located North of the island.
+This is where you will find a range of restaurants, cafes, shops, and plenty of sandy beaches close by – making it a suitable option for families.
+A few kilometres away is Agios Ioannis, a beach town popular amongst those who like wind and kite surfing.
+Nikiana is a quaint little village town with a small beach and a nice range of waterfront taverns.
+Nidri is Lefkada’s main resort town with lots of places to eat and drink- just keep in mind it’s packed with tourists over the summer.
+Vassiliki is the perfect spot if you enjoy water sports, plus there is plenty of taverns and shops to choose from.
+Whereas Agios Nikitas is the prettiest part of the island- ideal for couples.

 Where to sleep

-If you are looking for apartment-style accommodation check out Sappho Boutique Suites or Kavadias Apartments, which are both located in Vassiliki.
-For a modern and boutique hotel check out Secret Boutique Hotel.
-For an adults-only luxury hotel, there is Katouna Suites in Lygia.
-Crystal Waters is one of the newest hotels; and for a unique experience take a look out Pavezzo Retreat, which is set in Katouna village- it offers a more private and secluded escape.
+If you are looking for apartment-style accommodation (run by local families) check out Sappho Boutique Suites or Kavadias Apartments, which are both located in Vassiliki.
+For a modern stay in the heart of town, we recommend the Secret Boutique Hotel.
+And for couples seeking privacy, Katouna Suites in Lygia is a luxury adults-only hotel.
+Crystal Waters located in Nikiana village is one of the newest hotels on the island and offers stunning water views, while Pavezzo Retreat, which is set in Katouna village offers a unique, secluded escape.

 Where to eat

 For some handmade gelato head to Ciao Gelateris.
-If you are looking for Greek pastries and desserts check out Once Upon A Pie, and for heaps of local sweets and biscuits try Sivota Bakery, My Bakery in Nidri, and Loli Bakery in the Old Town.
+If you are looking for traditional Greek pastries and desserts check out Once Upon A Pie, and for a variety of local sweets and biscuits head to Sivota Bakery, My Bakery in Nidri, and Loli Bakery in the Old Town.

 Where to drink

-For cocktails in Lefkada Town head to Xartes or Karma Café, and if you are looking for a cool little wine bar make your way over to Mavros Lagos.
-For late night drinks by the sea check out Amente Restaurant & Café Bar in Kathisma, I Gonia Bar in Agios Nikitas, Tree Bar in Nidri, and NV Bar or Pavezzo Vintage Bar in Nikiana.
-With plenty of beach bars to choose from, some of the most popular spots are Areaia or Copla Beach Bar at Kathisma, NV Beach Bar in Nikiana, and Island Beach Bar in Nidri.
-Also, add Mylos Bar to your list; this converted windmill on Kastros, serves great cocktails and offers splendid views of the sunset.
+For delicious cocktails in Lefkada Town head to Xartes or Karma Café.
+If you are looking for a nice little wine bar, make your way over to Mavros Lagos, which is also in the heart of town.
+For late-night drinks with water views check out Amente Restaurant & Café Bar in Kathisma, I Gonia Bar in Agios Nikitas, Tree Bar in Nidri, and NV Bar or Pavezzo Vintage Bar in Nikiana.
+With plenty of beach bars to choose from, some of the most popular spots are Areaia and Copla Beach Bar at Kathisma, NV Beach Bar in Nikiana, and Island Beach Bar in Nidri.
+Also, add Mylos Bar to your drinks list- this converted windmill serves great cocktails and splendid views of the sunset.

 Local delicacies & dishes

-Lefkada is renowned for Lentils of Egklouvi, which are grown in the most mountainous village of the island and are served as a salad during summer and as a soup in the cooler months.
-The other legume dish to try here is Lathiria (beans).
-Also, taste Kokoras Kokkinisto (chicken in a homemade tomato salsa) served with pasta.
-For seafood lovers, try the Savoro, freshly caught fish cooked in onion, garlic, and rosemary, or the Octopus with Macarotsinia (pasta).
-Riganda is a hot roasted bread with olive oil; and oregano and the Ladopita is an olive oil-based dessert made with flour, almonds, sesame, and semolina, sprinkled with cinnamon and sugar.
+Lefkada is renowned for its Lentils of Egklouvi, which are grown in the most mountainous village on the island.
+They are served as a salad during summer and as a soup over the cooler months.
+The other famous legume dish to try here is Lathiria (field beans grown in the plains).
+For mains, we recommend Kokoras Kokkinisto (chicken and handmade pasta in a red sauce), Savoro- freshly caught fish that’s cooked in onion, garlic, and rosemary, or the Octopus with Macarotsinia (handmade pasta).
+This island is also famous for its Riganda, a hot roasted bread with olive oil and oregano, and the Ladopita, an olive oil-based dessert featuring almonds, sesame, semolina, and cinnamon.

-For meat lovers, the local salami and sausage are made using pork and peppercorns; very unique to the island.
-For something sweet try the Pasteli (sesame seeds with honey), Mantolato (nougat), or spoon sweets.
-Lefkada also has some good local wine- if you find Vertzamo or Syflogo on the menu, we recommend you order it.
-Speaking of beverages, also try Soumada– made from bitter almonds, then finish off with a Rozolo– traditional liqueur with subtle hints of orange and cinnamon.
+For small goods, the local salami and sausages made with pork and peppercorns are a standout.
+And if you would like to take some local delicacies home, look for some Pasteli (sesame seeds with honey), Mantolato (nougat), and homemade spoon sweets.
+Lefkada also produces some good local wine- if you find Vertzamo or Syflogo on the menu, we recommend you try a glass.
+Speaking of beverages, also taste Soumada– made from bitter almonds, then finish off with a sip of Rozolo– a traditional liqueur with subtle hints of orange and cinnamon.

 Where to swim

-The other standout beaches are Egremni, Kathisma, Pefkoulia, and Agiofyli, which are all sublime and feature white sand and turquoise waters.
-For a gorgeous little bay that is perfect for kids and has an authentic little tavern right there, make your way to Ammousa.
-For more kid-friendly beaches head to Agios Ioannis, and surfers check out Poros Mikros Gialos.
+The other absolute standouts are Egremni, Kathisma, Pefkoulia, and Agiofyli, which are all sublime with their white sand and turquoise waters.
+For a gorgeous little bay, that’s perfect for families and not so crowded drive over to Ammousa.

 Lagoons and waterfalls

-Divari and Ivaria lagoons surround the historic town of Lefkada; and don’t miss the stunning waterfalls of Nydri- one of the best in Greece.
-The walk to the waterfalls is about 15-20 minutes and is quite easy even with kids.
-With its ice-cold waters and just a short drive from the town of Nydri, the Dimosari Waterfalls offer a refreshing dip during summer.
+Divari and Ivaria lagoons surround the historic town of Lefkada, and don’t miss the stunning waterfalls of Nydri- it’s one of the best in Greece.
+The walk to the waterfalls is about 15-20 minutes and is quite easy to get there (even with kids).
+For even cooler waters and just a short drive from the town of Nydri, the Dimosari Waterfalls offer a refreshing dip during summer.